 Portion of Jacques Nicolas Bellin – 1755 – Partie occidentale de la Nouvelle France ou du Canada: pour servir à l'intelligence des affaires et l'état present en Amerique

-Profiles of Michilimackinac Families - In addition to the métis families, the profiles on this page will include all of the families who lived at Michilimackinac families through 1799.
+Profiles of Michilimackinac Families - In addition to the métis families, the profiles on this page will eventually include all of the families who lived at Michilimackinac families through 1799.
+My present focus is on completing profiles for the families who lived there during the French Regime.
 The recent emphasis by authors on Native Women means that the French-Canadian women and their families are often ignored, thereby creating a false impression of the families who lived at Michilimackinac, as well as the forts themselves.
 As you read these profiles, you will see how extensively these women travelled throughout the Great Lakes and to and from the St. Lawrence settlements.
 These women are just as worthy of our admiration as we admire the voyageurs and traders.

 Some Families lived at Michilimackinac and Fort St. Joseph.
 It is also worth noting that some of the families actually lived in present day Green Bay, Wisconsin, Sault Ste.
 Marie, Michigan, St. Ignace, Michigan, or at another post and brought their children to be baptized or married at Michilimackinac.
 The remaining profiles will be completed as time permits.